View app details

 In certain environments, additional information is displayed:

-To check whether your upload can be installed:
+To check if your app upload can be installed on a specific device:

 - In the Applications tab , click the More icon on the card of the iOS app you want to test.
 In List view, select the app and click in the toolbar above the list of apps.